Kei Truck & Kei Car Laws in Mississippi (2026)

 Useful Links

 Mississippi's straightforward approach to kei truck registration makes it one of the more accessible states for owners of these versatile Japanese imports.
 If you're considering kei truck ownership in another state, check out our comprehensive state-by-state guides to understand the regulations where you live.
-If you're near the border, you may also want to check kei truck laws in Alabama and Tennessee.
+If you're near the border, you may also want to check kei truck laws in Tennessee, Alabama, Louisiana, and Arkansas.

 Disclaimer: This information is provided for educational purposes only.
 Laws change frequently.
 Always verify current regulations with your local DMV or legal counsel before purchasing or operating a kei vehicle.